knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

 ## Configuration

-There are multiple ways to configure a Broker.
-You either can do the configuration on the Broker object itself or you can define some cluster and namespace default values:
+You configure the Broker object itself, or you can define cluster or namespace default values.

 ### Broker specific configuration

-It is possible to configure each Broker individually.
-This is done, by referencing a ConfigMap in the Brokers `.spec.config`:
+It is possible to configure each Broker individually by referencing a ConfigMap in the `spec.config`:

 ```yaml
 apiVersion: eventing.knative.dev/v1